The-Compilers/CryptoYard/backend/doc/reports.md

     * Fiat currency exchange - the used exchange rate
     * Crypto deposit - the obtaining price of the deposited cryptocurrency, in USD
     * Cryptocurrency withdrawal - the realised sell-price of the cryptocurrency, in USD
+* All the available information is collected from the exchange first, incomplete transactions are stored temporarily.
+  The user is then asked to fill in the necessary information manually.
+Afterwards, the transactions are completed with the new information (Profit/Loss) and wallet snapshots are generated.
 * After each transaction, the following is re-calculated:
     * Amount and average obtaining price for each asset involved in the transaction
     * Profit/Loss in USD for this specific transaction (if any)